Lucien97/word-order-negation/readme.txt

-Update on 18th May:
+Update on 20th May:
 1. Now I am running the alignment (also with the intersection) on my computer (tired with UPPMAX)
-2. The .py file to project pos and dependencies from source language to target language is uploaded.
+2. The .py file to project pos tags and dependencies from source language to target language is uploaded.
+(Sometimes there are reoccurring sentences because Stanza sometimes mistokenize the verses.
+This problem is solved now.)

 To do:
-1. Wait for the results for fin, fra and ces
+1. Wait for the results for fra.
 2. Continue the work with verb and negative-polarity detection.